 Where the capture of SDOH data is encapsulated in a medical enterprise system—so the data is managed by enterprise software—standards are still important if the inevitable aggregation of data from different systems is to serve the needs of evidence-based program and policy decisions.
 In this case, the system requires specific aspects of infrastructure that are recognized as best practices for data management and quality control for any quality system development.
 When the data about social determinants is collected from external systems (i.e., different domains such as social services, education, etc.), there are more infrastructure components that must be created or acquired.

-As an example, the Gravity Project, a national public collaborative, is developing individual-level data standards to represent the capture and exchange of social determinants of health information in health and human services electronic systems.
-The work is focused both on the semantic representation of the data via nationally recognized vocabulary/terminology standards (i.e., LOINC, SNOMED-CT, ICD-10), and the structural exchange of the information using HL7 FHIR based open APIs.
+As an example, the Gravity Project, a national public collaborative and HL7 FHIR Accelerator, is developing individual-level data standards to represent the capture and exchange of social determinants of health information in health and human services electronic systems.
+The work is focused both on the semantic representation of the data via nationally recognized vocabulary/terminology standards (i.e., LOINC, SNOMED-CT, ICD-10), and the structural exchange of the information using HL7 FHIR based open APIs as defined in the HL7 SDOH FHIR Implementation Guide.
 The Gravity Project defined terminologies are applicable across other content and transport standards including HL7v2, C-CDA, Direct, IHE Profiles, and other FHIR implementation guides.
 For example, the FHIR Bidirectional Services eReferrals (BSeR) Referral Request Transaction Profiles currently reference a few of these SDOH terminologies.
 In addition, the Centers for Disease Control and Prevention (CDC) documents a set of sources for SDOH information from outside the medical realm; these are less easily integrated into a medical care encounter and health information and technology system, but may be essential to accurately describe individual, family, or population health matters.

 Critical to any health IT infrastructure is the capability to 1) reconcile inconsistent use of SDOH codes across different healthcare settings and 2) inconsistent implementation across health information and technology systems.
 Any information system needs to address these kinds of conflicts and inconsistencies from disparate domains.